moble/GWFrames/README.md

 cd GWFrames/Code
 python setup.py install
 ```

-This gives you a separate `GWFrames` environment with working code, and
+In either case, the commands above give you a separate `GWFrames` environment
-without polluting other parts of your more modern python installation.
+with working code, and without polluting other parts of your more modern python
+installation.
 After those commands have finished, you can check that that worked with
 ```bash
 # Test that it works by constructing an equal-mass aligned-spin PN waveform
 cd ~